danielmarkavis/minecraft-server/README.md

 - 4GB RAM (1600 MHz)
 - Intel Celeron CPU 1017U @ 1.60GHz (Dual Core)

-So, it is a pretty low-end.
+So, it is a pretty low-end machine.
 I would recommend at least 2GB of RAM for the McMyAdmin (set using the `JAVA_MEMORY` environment variable).
 The settings I use are in the *Recommended* columns in the tables below.